-Optimizely: Once considered the leader in the AB Testing space, Optimizely has dropped both in Market Presence and Satisfaction and left the Leaders section of G2 – now being considered a Contender.
+Once considered the leader in the AB Testing space.
+Optimizely has dropped both in Market Presence and Satisfaction and left the Leaders section of G2 – now being considered a Contender.

-Alongside was a move in billing units from Unique Visitors to Impressions, which has seen several customers have drastically increased pricing.
+Alongside was a move in billing units from Unique Visitors to Impressions.
+This has seen several customers have drastically increased pricing.

-Adobe Target: This has seen a margin decrease in market presence and satisfaction – of the same direction as Optimizely but a lesser magnitude.
+This has seen a margin decrease in market presence and satisfaction.
+The same direction as Optimizely, but a lesser magnitude.

-Target was billed as a key component of the Adobe Marketing Cloud, but a decline in presence may well mean users are moving to specialist/dedicated toolsets.
+Target was billed as a key component of the Adobe Marketing Cloud.
+A decline in presence may well mean users are moving to specialist/dedicated toolsets.
 For the industry, we view this as hugely beneficial – no one company (even Google) gets to do everything perfectly, and dedicated tooling is preferred when integrations are seamless.

 Their ability to have a very linear pricing model overseas is likely one of the reasons for growth and satisfaction – whilst it’s not considered to be the most competent tool, “cheap and cheerful” is certainly also a great thing.

 WTO has seen one the more positive trajectories of growth on G2, with a sizeable increase in market presence and satisfaction, and from a tool which is still run as privately-owned.
 Rated as the top tool for satisfaction (after GA, but no that doesn’t count!) is an important feat regardless of market presence.

 Being half a square from being a Leader will likely see the recognition in 1-2 months time at this rate of progression.

 There are a few important reasons for this movement during the Covid crisis: